Haran-K/chatApp/README.md

-# Snappy - Chat Application
+Let's Chat - Chat Application
 Snappy is chat application build with the power of MERN Stack.
 You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)